Port Louis Travel Information

 Port Louis is the main business hub of Mauritius.
 Standard business practice applies to the island: punctuality and politeness is important, handshakes and the exchanging of business cards takes place at meetings and business attire is worn.
 It is however possible to be somewhat more casual in terms of dress and visitors can take the cue from their hosts.
 Lightweight materials are recommended due to the tropical climate.
 Business hours can vary, but are usually from 9am to 4pm Monday to Friday, with some businesses open for a half-day on Saturdays.

 The international access code for Mauritius is +230.
-The outgoing code is 00 followed by the relevant country code (e.g. 001 for the United States).
-City/area codes are not required.
-The whole island is covered by the mobile network; the local mobile phone operators use GSM networks, which are compatible with most international operators.
+The outgoing code is 020 followed by the relevant country code (e.g. 0201 for the United States).
+The whole island is covered by the mobile network; the local mobile phone operators use GSM and 3G networks, which are compatible with most international operators.
 Handsets and SIM cards can be hired at the airport.
 Internet cafes are widely available.

 Travellers to Mauritius over 18 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 1 litre spirits and 2 litres of wine, ale or beer; perfume and eau de toilette for personal use.
 Prohibited items include sugarcane and fresh fruit from parts of Asia.
 No dogs or cats from a 62-mile (100km) radius where rabies has occurred in the past 12 months are allowed into the country.